 There will be times in your life where you will need a good laugh dealing with the craziness of being a parent.
 These people will understand.
 They help you when you feel lost as a parent, keep you grounded, remind you how awesome of a job you are doing and will go through the seasons of motherhood with you.

-So how do you find your mom village
+How to find your mom village

 Not all villages look the same, yours will be unique to you.
 The first step though is to show up.
 Yup, it’s as simple as that, get out the house and go places.

 In the beginning, it will feel a bit weird, you will see some moms already with mom friends or their circle.
 Don’t let that worry you.
 Your village will come.
 Your village is out there.

 When you have children your life changes and so do you.

 Find local Facebook events and start attending them with your kiddo.
 Use your local park district if you have one and get involved in all the programs you can.
 Start taking your kid to cool places and enjoying daily adventures.

 This is how I started and now 4 years later I have friendships with a group of moms in my area.

 One of the best places to find a fellow mom friend is to attend local mom groups.
 This can serve best for your little one and for you.
 Social time is so vital for your child’s development and so necessary for your mental state as a mom.
 Staying behind 4 walls all day will indeed make you crazy, don’t do this to yourself!!